-Your U3A has grown and become successful because of our Group Leaders : all are volunteers and it’s both rewarding and enjoyable.
+Your U3A has grown and become successful because of our Group Contacts : all are volunteers and it’s both rewarding and enjoyable.
 Whether you have thought about it or not, consider these questions:

 • Do you participate in and enjoy group activities led by your fellow U3A members?